stratosphereips/StratosphereLinuxIPS/docs/features.md

-We detect 3 types of ICMP scans: ICMP-Timestamp-Scan, ICMP-AddressScan, and ICMP-AddressMaskScan using Slips' own zeek script located in zeek-scripts/icmps-scans.zeek
+We detect 3 types of ICMP scans: ICMP-Timestamp-Scan, ICMP-AddressScan, and ICMP-AddressMaskScan

+Slips does this detection using Slips' own zeek script located in zeek-scripts/icmps-scans.zeek for zeek and pcap files and using the portscan module for binetflow files.

 ## Connections Made By Slips